Whatuni Go: The easy way to search, apply AND get an offer for your chosen course online.

-- UCAS Extra operates from the end of February and is open until early July.
+- UCAS Extra operates from late February and is open until early July.

 - It, in effect, allows you to make a sixth choice of university.